sirosen/globus-sdk-python/docs/tutorial.rst

 "app" definition registered with Globus.

-Navigate to the `Developer Site <https://developers.globus.org>`_ and select "Register an App with Globus."
+Navigate to the `Developer Site <https://developers.globus.org>`_ and select "Register your app with Globus."
 You will be prompted to login -- do so with the account you wish to use as your app's administrator.